West Coast Aerial Arts Festival | FAQs

 One who has had aerial arts training between one (1) to three (3) years, or up to 465 hours, AND has not received compensation related to any aerial performance or for instructions.

-Elite: One who has had aerial arts training over three years or over 465 hours, AND/OR has received compensation as an aerial performer or instructor
+Elite: One who has had aerial arts training over three years or over 465 hours, AND/OR has received compensation as an aerial performer or instructor.
+Only available to ages 7-17.

 Professional: One who, whether intermittently or regularly, receives compensation for aerial arts instruction and/or performances.